mhwlng/streamdeck-elite/README.md

 - Deploy Heatsink (alarm = overheating status)
 - Deploy Shield Cell Bank (alarm = shields down status.
 In that case DON'T fire a shield cell bank.)

+A sound can be played when pressing an alarm button.

 The supported FSD related buttons are:
 - Toggle FSD, also shows Remaining Jumps In Route
 - Supercruise